-Cunningham and colleagues point out in their review paper that striking physicians opened aid stations, supplementing medical care and preventing people from mobbing the hospitals.
-While physicians were technically on strike during the four months of the dispute, most did not in fact adhere to the industrial action regulations.
+Cunningham and colleagues point out in their review paper that striking physicians opened aid stations, supplementing medical care, and preventing people from mobbing the hospitals.
+While physicians were technically on strike during the four months of the dispute, most did not, in fact, adhere to the industrial action regulations.
 In truth, most doctors in Jerusalem provided care in a private or partially private context, so, while participating in spirit, they did not actually withdraw services.

 Another intriguing study analysed changes in mortality by studying the Jerusalem Post's newspaper reports of funerals during another Jerusalem doctors' strike, this time between March and June of 2000.
 This one arose from the Israel Medical Association's conflict with the government's proposed wages.
-The hospitals in the area cancelled all elective admissions and surgeries, but kept emergency rooms and other vital departments, such as dialysis units and oncology departments, open.
+The hospitals in the area canceled all elective admissions and surgeries but kept emergency rooms and other vital departments, such as dialysis units and oncology departments, open.

 The funeral study found a decline in the number of funerals during the three months of the strike, compared with the same months of the previous three years.
 One burial society reported 93 funerals during one month of the strike (May 2000) compared with 153 in May 1999, 133 in May of 1998, and 139 in May 1997.

-Cunningham and colleagues summarise their review of research assessing the effects of doctors' strikes on mortality, finding that four of the seven studies report mortality dropped as a result of medical industrial action, and three observed no significant change in mortality during the strike or in the period following.
+Cunningham and colleagues summarise their review of research assessing the effects of doctors' strikes on mortality, finding that four of the seven studies report mortality dropped as a result of medical-industrial action, and three observed no significant change in mortality during the strike or in the period following.

-There are several possible interpretations for this surprising finding.
+There are several possible interpretations of this surprising finding.
 One is that as its elective or non-emergency surgery which is usually most effected in a doctor's strike, it could be the mortality findings reflect an impact of elective surgery.
 The findings might be important because they perhaps illuminate the relatively high risks of elective surgeries, which may actually increase mortality.
 If it wasn't for doctor's strikes, this might be a finding, ironically never otherwise properly highlighted.

 Another sobering possible conclusion is that the public, and perhaps doctors themselves, overestimate the ability of medicine to stave off or have an impact on mortality.